Nervosys/Botnix/docs/build-helpers/fetchers.chapter.md

 Used with Mercurial.
 Expects `url`, `rev`, and `hash`.

 A number of fetcher functions wrap part of `fetchurl` and `fetchzip`.
-They are mainly convenience functions intended for commonly used destinations of source code in Nixpkgs.
+They are mainly convenience functions intended for commonly used destinations of source code in Botpkgs.
 These wrapper fetchers are listed below.

 ## `fetchFromGitea` {#fetchfromgitea}